 Positive Psychology is a new area, it came into being as recently as 1998 and strives to shift psychology from looking at mental illness to nurturing talent and improving normal life.
 Positive Psychology can be split into 3 areas: Pleasant Life, Good Life, Meaningful Life.

 Who doesn’t want that?
-No one less so than Andre, my main character in LOVE LIES: A Journal.
-When writing the novel, I sensed almost a pull to the traditional curative psychology: You’re ill, which implies the state of mind you’re in is negative and needs removing.
+No one less so than Max, my main character in Running Away.
+(1) When writing the novel, I sensed almost a pull to the traditional curative psychology: You’re ill, which implies the state of mind you’re in is negative and needs removing.

 I created a website as a world in which to place my novel, because the novel was the lynchpin for my thinking that there was no other way than Positive Psychology, and that accepting what happens to us in life and moving through it instead of trying to get rid of it, actually enables us to change in the end.